jackfyy8686/composer/doc/faqs/how-to-install-untrusted-packages-safely.md

-# How do I install untrusted packages safely?
+z# How do I install untrusted packages safely?
 Is it safe to run Composer as superuser or root?

 Certain Composer commands, including `exec`, `install`, and `update` allow third party code to execute on your system.
 This is from its "plugins" and "scripts" features.
 Plugins and scripts have